naddison36/digital-dollar-ethereum/README.md

 ## Traditional Payment Schemes
 Traditional payment schemes covers:
 * batched based, domestic payments. eg DE and BACS
 * real time gross settlement (RTGS)
 * real time payments. eg NPP, G3 and UK Faster Payments
 * card schemes. eg Visa, Master Card and American Express

 Problems with traditional payment schemes:
-* The infrastructure of tradition payment schemes are expensive which limits the participants to larger financial insititutions that can afford the upfront capital costs.
+* The infrastructure of tradition payment schemes are expensive which limits the participants to larger financial institutions that can afford the upfront capital costs.
 * Payment schemes that settle between financial institutions on a net deferred basis create a credit default risk.
 * Direct debits take 3 days to clear in Australia.
 This can be worked around with NPP's request for payment but it requires action by the debtor.
 * Escrow services for fiat currencies are expensive and time consuming to establish.